smithclay/otlp2parquet/docs/developers/index.md

 Future development includes:

-*   Support for JSON and JSONL input formats.
+*   Batch size tuning suggestions.
-*   Kubernetes manifests and Helm charts.
+*   Cost analysis per provider.
 *   Load testing and performance benchmarks.

 For more detail, see the [Architecture](architecture.md) and [Performance](performance.md) documentation.